madprops/curls/README.md

 ## Installing

+Everything happens inside `/server`

-Create a `virtual env` inside `server` and install dependencies using `requirements.txt`
+Create a `virtual env` and install dependencies using `requirements.txt`

+Run `init_db.sh` to create the sqlite3 database.

-Create a `captcha_key.txt` file inside `/server` and put a secret key for the captcha there.
+Create `captcha_key.txt` and fill it with a secret key for the captcha.

-The file is read at startup.

 ### Development

 To run a dev server use `venv/bin/python -m flask run --debug`

-To debug quickly create `captcha_cheat.txt` to use as the captcha.
+To debug quickly create `captcha_cheat.txt` and fill it to use as the captcha.

 ### Production

-Run `/server/init_db.sh` to create the sqlite3 database.

 Use `gunicorn` to run it in production.